-R.1.9.4 Examination
+R.1.11.4 Examination

-- members of the faculty and/or two external members with expertise outside the University. - b) A student may be exempted from the oral examination in (a) by the Director of Research on the grounds of satisfactory evidence that a comparable and appropriate examination was taken by the student in preparation for obtaining the LLM or after assessment of the students prior learning or practical experience. - c) A thesis is examined in accordance with the appropriate provisions of the General Rules by one internal examiner, who is not involved in supervision of the study, and two external examiners as approved by the Director of Research. - d) Before submission, the thesis must be sent electronically to the administrative official of the Faculty.
-The report which is generated must be submitted with the thesis. - e) The thesis must be language edited and a certificate issued by the language editor must be attached.
+- a) In order to be admitted to the writing of a thesis, a student is required to pass an examination in a major and two ancillary subjects prescribed for the specific study by the promoter in collaboration with the Director Research.
+The evaluation of the student takes place before a appointed panel consisting of the Dean, Director of Research (ex officio) and two members of the Faculty and/or two external members with expertise outside the University. - b) A student may be exempted from the oral examination (a) by the Director of Research on the grounds of satisfactory evidence that a comparable and appropriate examination was taken by the student in preparation for obtaining the LLM or after assessment of the student's prior learning or practical experience. - c) A thesis is examined in accordance with the appropriate provisions of the General Rules by one internal examiner, who is not involved in supervision of the study, and two external examiners as approved by the Director of Research and Faculty Board. - d) Before submission, the thesis must be sent electronically to the administrative official of the Faculty.
+The Turnitin-report which is generated must be submitted with the thesis. - The thesis must be language edited and a certificate issued by the language editor must be attached.